 luaguides

-Closures are one of the most useful features in Lua, and understanding how they work at the variable level unlocks patterns that would otherwise require verbose boilerplate.
-This guide walks through what closures actually are, how upvalues make them tick, and where they show up in real code.
+Closures and upvalues are central to idiomatic Lua programming.
+This guide covers Lua closures in depth: how a closure captures upvalues as live references—not copies—which enables patterns that would otherwise require verbose boilerplate.
+You will learn what closures actually are, how upvalues make them tick, and where both show up in real code.

 What Is a Closure?